vyshakpadinjarote/Object-Detection/README.md

 TensorFlow is now installed and ready for use.

-### Install the packages one by one as per your requirement
+### Install the packages one by one as per your requirement in it.

 when you rin the code and at the beginning of your code will be like this :